xi-lef/dotfiles/dot_vim/snips/README.md

 3. Start typing and use `coc`'s auto-completion to find a suitable snippet.
     1. All task-specific snippets start with the task name, so you can, for example, type `lilo` and see all snippets applicable to `lilo`.
+         1. For this to work, the folder containing the submissions must contain the exercise name; for example, you need to rename 'aufgabe1-T01' to 'aufgabe1-T01-lilo'.
     2. General snippets try to use descriptive names.
 Take a look at the available snippets beforehand to get an idea of the names.
 4. Depending on the snippet, it might prompt you to enter/adjust some custom